 [On Sept 17, 2014, I presented the same material as a webinar to the INCOSE Central Arizona Chapter.
 Here is the video of the presentation if you're interested.
 All my references are the same below.
 I'd like to thank the CAZC Board -- Joe Marvin, Carl Landrum, and Chris Giudice -- for setting it up.]

-You can download my "Prezi" presentation if you want but it will be hard to follow without the words and the cool zoom-in and zoom-out feature of Prezi.
-However I do have links to most of my references within the pdf document.
+You can download my "Prezi" presentation as a PDF if you want but it will be hard to follow without the words and the cool zoom-in and zoom-out feature of Prezi.
+However, I do have links to most of my references within the pdf document.

 Here is the YouTube Video "Joy" from the National Academy of Engineering.
 More inspiring video can be found on their website: http://www.engineeringchallenges.org/

 Just to set last night’s lecture in context, back in February I gave a lecture on INCOSE Vision 2020 to the INCOSE CAB Webinar Series and wrote it about in my blog post: The Future of Systems Engineering (Vision 2020).
 It was fairly successful so when Dr. Dam asked if I wanted to speak at one of the WMA’s monthly meetings I suggested the same topic but I’ll update it for the INCOSE Vision 2025, which would be released later in the year.
 We settled on an August meeting.
 Then I got invited to be the moderator at the closing Plenary for INCOSE International Symposium 2014, it was a panel discussion on the just-released INCOSE’s SE Vision 2025.
 All and all I’ve been immersed in this stuff.
 Below are references I alluded to during my talk.

 The Vision Documents

 - INCOSE Vision 2025